-For your final morning in Fiji, explore the beautiful coastline of Momi Bay by kayak, stopping for swims along the way.
+For your final morning in Fiji, explore the beautiful coastline of Momi Bay, stopping for swims along the way.
 After lunch, you’ll travel to the airport for some high-fives and final photographs before bidding Fiji an emotional goodbye.
-Moce!
 Fiji’s doors will always be open for you to return again!

 - Hello: Ni sa bula or just bula